tristankappel/simple-jwt-login-vue-composable/README.md

-# 🧩 useSimpleJWTLogin

-A tiny Vue/Nuxt composable to handle **login and registration** with a **headless WordPress** backend using the [Simple JWT Login](https://simplejwtlogin.com/) plugin.

-This composable uses the official [Simple JWT Login JS SDK](https://github.com/simple-jwt-login/js-sdk) under the hood.
+# Simple JWT Login – Vue Composable

+This is a Vue composable for authenticating users via the [Simple-JWT-Login](https://wordpress.org/plugins/simple-jwt-login/) plugin on a headless WordPress site.
+It supports login, registration, password reset, secure cookie handling, and CSRF protection using WordPress REST API endpoints.

+> 🧪 Designed for modern Vue 3 or Nuxt 3 apps using the Composition API.

+---

-## 🚀 Features
+## ✨ Features

-- 🔐 Login to your WordPress site from your Vue/Nuxt app
+- 🔐 Authenticate via JWT and Simple-JWT-Login
-- 📝 Register new users
+- 📝 Register and reset passwords via REST
-- ✅ Simple integration via a composable function
-- 🔄 Works with any WordPress backend that uses the Simple JWT Login plugin
+- 🍪 Automatically manage JWT and CSRF cookies
+- 🔄 Logout and invalidate sessions
+- 🛡️ CSRF protection for state-changing requests
+- 💾 Stores auth state in `localStorage` and cookies

+---